 On the other hand it may be possible to elect a chairman, secretary and treasurer to go ahead straight away.

-The Constitution of the National Organisation of Residents Associations can
+The Constitution and the Data Protection Policy of the National Organisation of Residents Associations can

-be used as a guide for your new organisation.
+be used as guides for your new organisation.

 The area to be included needs to be defined and membership accordingly restricted.

 The first year's subscription has to be agreed and a bank account organised.
 Not all banks will accept accounts